harrisonthorne/void-docs/src/config/kernel.md

 Void Linux provides directories for kernel hooks in `/etc/kernel.d/{pre-install,post-install,pre-remove,post-remove}`.

-These hooks are used to update the boot menus for bootloaders like `grub`, `gummiboot` and `lilo`.
+These hooks are used to update the boot menus for bootloaders like `GRUB`, `gummiboot` and `lilo`.

 ### Install hooks